zyliath1/Object-Oriented-Programming-with-Java/README.md

 ## About This Repository

-This repository contains all my work and notes for the "Object Oriented Programming with Java" course I took.
+This repository contains all my work for the "Object Oriented Programming with Java" course I took.
 Here you'll find my implementations of the various assignments and projects that were part of this course.

 ## Course Information